Evaluation of SNAP Employment and Training Pilots

 - Provide technical assistance, training, and monitoring of pilot projects.

-- Collect SNAP, TANF, and Medicaid administrative data on employment, earnings, and public assistance benefits on a quarterly basis from 10 States and process and build analytic files based on the data.
+- Collect SNAP, Temporary Assistance for Needy Families, and Medicaid administrative data on employment, earnings, and public assistance benefits quarterly from 10 states, and process and build analytic files based on the data.